Childline and speak to someone there.

 It would be against the law for a Revenge Porn Helpline practitioner to view or search for any explicit images of under 18s.
 It is not within our specialist remit to search or remove this kind of illegal content.
 It is also important that you do not look for or share the content any further.

-The IWF work internationally to make the internet safer by removing images of child sexual abuse.
-If the images or videos you would like to report are of someone under the age of 18 the IWF can provide advice or you can report it here.
+The Internet Watch Foundation (IWF) works internationally to make the internet safer by removing images of child sexual abuse.
+If the images or videos you would like to report are of someone under the age of 18, the IWF can provide advice or you can report it here.

 If you are concerned about a child and online sexual abuse or the way someone has been communicating with a child online, you should report this to CEOP.
 Make a report here.